WATCH: Gable Steveson Flips for Gold With Buzzer-Beating Move

 - Oops!Something went wrong.Please try again later.

-WATCH: Gable Steveson Flips for Gold With Buzzer-Beating Move originally appeared on NBC Sports Philadelphia
+WATCH: Gable Steveson Flips for Gold With Buzzer-Beating Move originally appeared on NBC Sports Boston

 American Gable Steveson pulled off a miracle, last-second comeback to defeat Geno Petriashvili of Georgia in the final of the men’s freestyle 125kg weight class — and then he busted out his signature backflip.